Business Term Loans

 SBA 7(a) Program

-The application process is thorough, requiring 2 years of business tax returns, a detailed business plan, proof of lease, and a complete picture of your existing debt.
-Most SBA 7(a) loans for restaurants close in 60–90 days.
+The application process is thorough and requires substantial documentation.
+You'll need 2 years of business tax returns, a detailed business plan, proof of lease, and a complete picture of existing debt.

 Online Restaurant Lenders

-Online term lenders including Greenbox Capital, Funding Circle, and similar platforms have built food service-specific programs that accept POS data in place of traditional financial statements.
-They'll fund in 1–5 business days, which matters when a refrigeration unit fails mid-service.
+Online term lenders including Greenbox Capital and Funding Circle have built food service-specific programs.
+They accept POS data in place of traditional financial statements.

-The tradeoff is cost.
-Online lenders charge 10–35% depending on credit profile, and their terms rarely exceed 5 years, which makes monthly payments significantly higher than SBA alternatives for the same loan amount.
+Their terms rarely exceed 5 years, which makes monthly payments significantly higher than SBA alternatives for the same loan amount.

 Equipment Finance Companies

-This structure works best when you're buying identifiable, movable equipment — refrigeration units, ovens, commercial dishwashers — rather than financing a build-out where improvements stay with the landlord.
+This structure works best when buying identifiable, movable equipment.
+Refrigeration units, ovens, and commercial dishwashers all qualify.

 Community Banks With Hospitality Portfolios